nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

     The maximum write size on this export

 PrefRead (64*1024*1024)
-    The preferred read size on this export
+    The preferred read size on this export.
+Note that some older nfs client (e.g. libnfs 1.x) would not handle well for large preferred read size.
+If so, please try to decrease this size (usually less than 1M is suitable for older nfs client).

 PrefWrite (64*1024*1024)
-   The preferred write size on this export
+   The preferred write size on this export.
+Note that some older nfs client (e.g. libnfs 1.x) would not handle well for large preferred write size.
+If so, please try to decrease this size (usually less than 1M is suitable for older nfs client).

 PrefReaddir (16384)
    The preferred readdir size on this export